ikjordan/picozx81/README.md

 #### Extra configuration options

-Ten extra options apply across all programs and can only be set in the `[default]` section of the `config.ini` file in the root directory of the SD Card
+Twelve extra options apply across all programs and can only be set in the `[default]` section of the `config.ini` file in the root directory of the SD Card

 | Item | Description | Default Value |
 | --- | --- | --- |